Vishnuvardhan005/Temperature-converter/README.md

 ## Temperature Converter

-A simple temperature converter built using HTML and CSS that allows you to convert temperatures between Celsius, Fahrenheit, and Kelvin.
+A simple temperature converter built using HTML  that allows you to convert temperatures between Celsius, Fahrenheit, and Kelvin.

 ## Features

 - Convert temperatures between Celsius, Fahrenheit, and Kelvin.
 - Easy-to-use interface.
-- Responsive design using pure HTML and CSS.
+- Responsive design using pure HTML.

 ## How to Use